 In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, to increase the transparency of contributed nonfinancial assets for non-for-profit entities through enhancement to presentation and disclosure.
 The new guidance requires contributed nonfinancial assets be presented as a separate line item in the statements of activities, a disclosure with the disaggregation of the amount of contributed nonfinancial assets by category as well as certain qualitative information.
 ASU No. 2020-07 is effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
 Early adoption is permitted.
-The School is currently assessing the impact of this new standard.
+The School adopted this standard for the 2022 year with no material impact to the financial statements.